eslammohamedtolba/Spam-Mail-Prediction/README.md

 # Spam-Mail-Prediction
 This is a Spam Mail prediction model that uses a logistic regression algorithm to classify emails as either spam or ham (non-spam).
-The model has achieved an accuracy of 95% on the test data.

 ## Prerequisites
 Before running the code, make sure you have the following dependencies installed: